conma293/CRTP/#Commands Ref.md

 #### Set arbitrary SPN for user

-•  Set a SPN for the user (must be unique for the domain)
+•  Set an SPN for the user (must be unique for the domain):

 ```Set-DomainObject -Identity support1user -Set @{serviceprincipalname='ops/whatever1'}```

 OR using ActiveDirectory module: